 The goal isn’t to come up with the perfect gift for them.
 Instead, we’re trying to encourage them to see the Christmas season as a time to give to others rather than writing an elaborate “gimme” list of ideas for themselves.

 If you want to stick with handmade gifts, there are tons of ideas!
 Try these easy DIY Christmas gifts.
-Or check Pinterest for something that matches the things your secret person loves the most.

 Or, ask your kids to search their rooms and give away a personal possession they know would be adored by the giftee.